osherjacobs/LabWork_Findings/vector7-lsass-dump-detection-boundary.md

 ## Research Scope

-This writeup is a detection engineering analysis, not an evasion tutorial.
-The compiled binary used in testing is not published and will not be released.
-The technique is documented at the API level using publicly available Windows documentation — sufficient for defenders to understand the detection boundary, not sufficient to operationalise without significant independent development.
+This writeup focuses on detection engineering and Microsoft Defender telemetry behaviour, not tool development.

+The technique is described at the API level using publicly documented Windows functionality.
+No tooling or compiled binaries are provided.

 No vulnerability or security boundary bypass was identified.
-This research documents observable Defender behaviour and detection telemetry gaps.
-There is no exploitable bug, only a detection architecture observation.
+This research examines how Defender responds to specific credential access patterns and where visibility diverges from enforcement.

+The goal is to clarify detection boundaries for defenders.

 ---